Darel Rex Finley in PhotoBooth

 2011.01.24 prev next

-At first, scientists didn’t have much of an idea what light was.
+AT first, scientists didn’t have much of an idea what light was.

 Then, science started studying waves (water surface waves, sound waves, etc.), and soon they noticed something very interesting: Light has a startling number of similarities to those waves: